trevdor/sandbox/README.md

 <h3>Notes</h3>
-My solution requires Guava--only because I couldn't bring myself to do delimited string concatenation without Joiner.
-It's bundled in the lib/ folder.
+I tried to stick to native Java for ease of sharing, but ended up including Guava (bundled in the lib/ folder) because delimited string concatenation was messy without Joiner.